Sign InTry Free

 Forward port 4000

-You can connect to TiDB by first forwarding a port from the local host to the TiDB service on Kubernetes.
+To connect to TiDB, you need to forward a port from the local host to the TiDB service on Kubernetes.

 kubectl get svc -n tidb-cluster